Watch this video to learn about Jeff’s unique message:

 Check out Jeff’s Suicide Prevention Videos on YouTube.

-Staff members and Leaders need to know how they can prevent a teen suicide from happening within their schools, their communities, and to the people they work with.
+Staff members and leaders need to know how they can prevent a teen suicide from happening within their schools, their communities, and to the people they work with.
+That is why suicide prevention programs in schools are so important.
 Whether our Men and Women in our Armed Forces or the students in our buildings, Jeff Yalden is an teen suicide prevention expert, and a Certified Suicide Prevention Intervention Crisis Counselor with 23 years experience working with teens and adults.
-In as little as two hours, Jeff can train your team of professionals on how to intervene as the Gatekeeper – Question the student, Persuade the student to get the proper help, and Refer the student to the right people.

 Your Staff Professionals will Learn: